jiahui254/jiahui254.github.io/_pages/about.md

 ## 🖥️ Conferences
+- **Wang, J.**, Liang, Y., Uysal, M., & Milne R. G. The conceptualization of the travel bucket list meaning and its measurement.
+The 30th Graduate Education and Graduate Student Research Conference in Hospitality and Tourism.
+Alabama, USA.
+Jan 8-10, 2026.

 - **Wang, J.**, Cinar, S., Sivuk, D., & Uysal M. A cross-cultural comparison of medical tourists’ preferences: A Case of Turkiye.
 2025 NETtra Conference.
 New Hampshire, USA.
 Oct 7-10, 2025.

 - Pinar, M., Uysal M., Guder, F., & **Wang, J.** Examining Net Promoter Score (NPS) for Visiting a Destination: A Study of Istanbul, Turkiye.
 The 12th Advances in Hospitality and Tourism Marketing and Management conference.
 Faro, Portugal.
 Jun 30 - July 4, 2025.